 Yes.
-All equity release products could reduce the amount you leave behind in your estate when you die, they could affect your entitlement to state benefits and they could also affect your tax position.
+All equity release products reduce the amount you leave behind in your estate when you die, they could affect your entitlement to state benefits and they could also affect your tax position.

 We recommend that you talk to a professional adviser before making any decisions about buying equity release products.